elixirschool/elixirschool/_posts/2019-12-29-live-view-live-component.md

 * The user selects a given search query ("message UUID", "correlation ID", "message type")
 * The user types a value into the search form input field

-We'll add a `phx-change` event to our form to capture these interations and define the corresponding `handle_event/3` callbacks in our component.
+We'll add a `phx-change` event to our form to capture these interactions and define the corresponding `handle_event/3` callbacks in our component.

 ```html
 <form phx-change="search_form_change">